MyEtherWallet/knowledge-base/source/_posts/en/getting-started/glossary-of-common-terms.md

 -   Another fancy version of your private key, that is actually used to derive multiple private keys.
 -   Usually, a 12 or 24 word phrase that allows you to access an infinite number of accounts.
 -   Sometimes includes an extra 13th or 25th word chosen by the user, for added security.
--   Used by Ledger, Trezor, MEWconnect, MetaMask, Jaxx, and others.
+-   Used by Ledger, Trezor, the MEW wallet app, MetaMask, Jaxx, and others.
 -   Originates from BIP 39 Spec.
 -   The accounts you can access with this phrase are determined by the ["derivation path"][path].
 -   Example 12-words: